Sillians/Data_engineering_lifecycle/chap2/The_Data_Engineering_Lifecycle.md

     ### Three Pillars of DataOps
-        - Automation
+        - `Automation`

             Automation enables reliability and consistency in the DataOps process and allows data engineers to quickly deploy new product features and improvements to existing workflows.
 DataOps automation has a similar framework and workflow to DevOps, consisting of change management (environment, code, and data version control), continuous integration/continuous deployment (CI/CD), and configuration as code.

-            DataOps practices monitor and maintain the reliability of technology and systems (data pipelines, orchestration, etc.), with the added dimension of check‐ ing for data quality, data/model drift, metadata integrity, and more.
+            DataOps practices monitor and maintain the reliability of technology and systems (data pipelines, orchestration, etc.), with the added dimension of checking for data quality, data/model drift, metadata integrity, and more.

             As the organization’s data maturity grows, data engineers will typically adopt an orchestration framework, perhaps Airflow or Dagster.

-        - Observabilty and monitoring
+        - `Observabilty and monitoring`

         If you’re not observing and monitoring your data and the systems that produce the data, you’re inevitably going to experience your own data horror story.
 Observability, monitoring, logging, alerting, and tracing are all critical to getting ahead of any problems along the data engineering lifecycle.
 We recommend you incorporate SPC to understand whether events being monitored are out of line and which incidents are worth responding to.

-        - Incident reporting
+        - `Incident reporting`

         A high-functioning data team using DataOps will be able to ship new data products quickly.
 But mistakes will inevitably happen.
-A system may have downtime, a new data model may break downstream reports, an ML model may become stale and provide bad predictions—countless problems can interrupt the data engineering life‐ cycle.
+A system may have downtime, a new data model may break downstream reports, an ML model may become stale and provide bad predictions—countless problems can interrupt the data engineering lifecycle.
 Incident response is about using the automation and observability capabilities mentioned previously to rapidly identify root causes of an incident and resolve it as reliably and quickly as possible.

         Incident response is as much about retroactively responding to incidents as proactively addressing them before they happen.

-- Data architecture
+- `Data architecture`

 A data architecture reflects the current and future state of data systems that support an organization’s long-term data needs and strategy.